Nitemice/discogs-backup-gas/README.md

 *Export Discogs user data, using Google Apps Script.*

 This script can be used to automatically export user data from Discogs.
-This includes user collections and folders.
+This includes user collection, wantlist and contributions.
 They are stored in a specified Google Drive directory, where they can be easily downloaded or shared.

 ## Usage